 • Smartphone apps can help seniors communicate with friends and loved ones, manage their health needs, and access safe and reliable transportation.

-• Many smartphone apps offer senior-friendly features, like large button interfaces, simple controls, and audio alerts.
+• Many apps offer senior-friendly features, like large button interfaces, simple controls, and audio alerts.

 • It’s important to be patient when understanding how to use new smartphone apps.
-Asking friends and family for their support can help make the process go more smoothly.
+Don’t be afraid to ask friends and family for their support!

-There are endless categories of smartphone apps, many with a specific focus, like video chatting, crossword puzzles, or identifying flora in the wild.
-But there are a few categories that may be particularly useful for senior users, including communication, health management, and navigation and transportation.
+There are endless categories of smartphone apps.
+There’s something for everything, including video chatting, crossword puzzles, and identifying different plants.
+But there are a few categories that may be particularly useful for senior users: communication, health management, and transportation.

 Communication and video calling apps

-Communication and video calling apps enable senior users to connect with friends and family who are unable to visit in person.
+Communication and video calling apps help seniors connect with friends and family who cannot visit often.
 Several studies show that using smartphones to connect with others can increase social participation, reduce loneliness, and improve life satisfaction in older adults.

 Health and medication management apps